Cal 24

 The Cal 24 is an American trailerable sailboat that was designed by C. William Lapworth as a Midget Ocean Racing Club (MORC) racer and first built in 1958.

-The boat was the one of the first fiberglass boats produced and the first Cal Yachts brand design produced by Jensen Marine.
+The boat was one of the first fiberglass boats produced and the first Cal Yachts brand design produced by Jensen Marine.

-The design was originally marketed by the manufacturer as the Cal 24, but is now usually referred to as the Cal 24-1 to differentiate it from the unrelated 1967 Lapworth Cal 2-24 design and the 1983 C. Raymond Hunt Associates-designed Cal 3-24.
-At the time of their market introduction each of these designs was sold under the designation of Cal 24.
+The design was unrelated to the 1967 Lapworth Cal 2-24 design and the 1983 C. Raymond Hunt Associates-designed Cal 3-24.

 Production

 The design was built by Cal Yachts in the United States, from 1958 to 1965 with 184 boats completed, but it is now out of production.

 The design was sold as a complete ready-to-sail boat or as a kit for amateur construction.

 Design

 The Cal 24 is a racing keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig; a spooned, raked stem; a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed, stub, modified, long keel with a cutaway forefoot and a retractable centerboard.
 It displaces 3000 lb and carries 1000 lb of ballast.

 The boat has a draft of 4.50 ft with the centerboard extended and 2.50 ft with it retracted, allowing ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee quarter berths in the main cabin.
 The galley is located on the port side just aft of the bow cabin.
 The galley is equipped with a stove and a sink.
 The head is located under the bow "V"-berth.
 Cabin headroom is 54 in.

 The design has a PHRF racing average handicap of 228 and a hull speed of 6.0 kn.